JosephLi0419/Rookie-LLM-trainer/evaulation/GPT-4 judgement.md

 ```
 GPT-4評分
 ```
 The assistant's response is accurate in that it correctly identifies colon cancer as a type of cancer that involves the abnormal growth of cells in the colon.
 However, the response lacks depth and detail.
-It doesn't provide any information about the symptoms, risk factors, prevention, or treatment of colon cancer
+It doesn't provide any information about the symptoms, risk factors, prevention, or treatment of colon cancer, all of which would be relevant to someone asking this question.
-, all of which would be relevant to someone asking this question.
 The response is also not particularly creative, simply providing a very basic definition of the disease.
 The language used is Traditional Chinese, which is a plus point as per the instruction.

 Rating: [[5]].